Background 1

 Evaluation support: Request our free sample kit (nitrile + latex variants, 300/400 mm, textured options).
 Our technical team will help align SOPs for double-don and in-use disinfection to Annex 1 expectations.

-14) Glossary (quick refresher for QA/Operators)
+14) Glossary (quick refresher for QA and Operators)

 AQL: Acceptance Quality Limit; lower value = tighter pinhole control.